josh-allen-sigma/lmnh_data_pipeline/README.md

 It is not necessary to enter any cli arguments to run the script unless you want to modify one of the cli inputs as explained in CLI.

+### schema.sql
+This is Postgresql database schema script to create tables and insert static information into the database.

 ### Tableau Dashboard
 PNGs of the wireframe dashboard concepts and the actual Tableau dashboards can be found in the Dashboard directory.